 Table of Contents

 Before electronic medical records (EMRs) digitized patient charts, physicians often ran out of physical storage space and had to destroy specific records.
-However, even EMRs don’t have unlimited storage and memory, so the need to destroy records hasn’t entirely disappeared.
+However, even the best medical software has unlimited storage and memory, so the need to destroy records hasn’t entirely disappeared.

 It’s crucial to understand that destruction practices that violate medical records retention laws are grounds for lawsuits.
 We’ll explain how your practice can retain and destroy medical records in compliance with existing laws.
 [Related article: How to Implement an Electronic Health Records System]